clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/virt-manager.rst

       Figure 10: New VM Ready to begin the installation dialog box

 #.
-Clear Linux requires an UEFI firmware to boot and operate correctly so you
+Customize the installation process by changing the firmware from `BIOS` to
-   need to customize the installation process by changing the firmware from `BIOS` to `UEFI x86_64`.
-In the `Firmware` field, select the `UEFI x86_64: /usr/share/qemu/OVMF.fd` entry as shown in figure 11 and select the :guilabel:`Apply` button.
+   `UEFI x86_64`.
+In the `Firmware` field, select the :file:`UEFI x86_64:/usr/share/qemu/OVMF.fd` entry as shown in Figure 11 and select the :guilabel:`Apply` button.

    .. figure:: figures/virtmgr/virt-manager-11.png
       :scale: 100%